doronz88/debugserver-deploy/README.md

-Simple utility for patching the original `debugserver` which comes with XCode in include entitlements for debugging other processes in a jailbroken device.
+Simple utility for patching the original `debugserver` which comes with XCode to include entitlements for debugging other processes in a jailbroken device.

 The binary can be obtained from: